saolacoin/paperwallet/README.md

 # Saolacoin.com Paper Wallet

-The Saolacoin.com Paper Wallet Landing Page
+The Saolacoin Paper Wallet Landing Page

 A client-side Saolacoin (SAOLA) wallet generator producing customizable paper wallets.

-The Saolacoin.com Paper Wallet is based on the open source [saolacoin.org repository.](https://github.com/saolacoin/saolacoin) Private Keys are generated client-side.
+Private Keys are generated client-side.
 For better security, download a local copy and run on an offline machine.

 The saolacoin.org software is available under The MIT License (MIT) Copyright (c) 2011-2013 saolacoin.org